gcallah/SoftwareEngineering/md/chap1.md

 ![Ethics](../images/chap/1.3_ethics.png)

-Similar to how other engineering or science disciplines have an ethics code, software engineering has the same.
-Such responsibilities include:
+Similar to how other engineering or science disciplines have an ethics code, software engineering has one also.
+The responsibilities of software engineers
+include:

 - **Confidentiality**
   - Engineers should keep the information of their clients secret.